sargeschultz11/Azure-Runbooks/DeviceCategorySync/README.md

 - Write-Verbose is used for standard logging in Azure Automation
 - Specific error cases are captured and logged appropriately
 - OS-specific statistics are maintained separately
+- Batch processing status and progress are logged
+- API throttling events are logged with retry information

 ## Error Handling
 The script includes comprehensive error handling:
 - Authentication failures are captured and reported
 - API request errors are logged with details
+- Throttling errors are handled with exponential backoff retries
 - Device processing errors are isolated to prevent the entire script from failing
-- Summary statistics include error counts for both Windows and iOS devices
+- Summary statistics include error counts for all device types (Windows, iOS, Android, and Linux)

 ## Notes
 - **CRITICAL REQUIREMENT**: The script depends on exact matching between department names in Azure AD and device category names in Intune.
 If these don't match exactly, the categorization will not work.
 - Before running this script, ensure that all departments used in your organization have corresponding device categories created in Intune with identical naming.
+- For large environments (thousands of devices), consider adjusting the BatchSize and BatchDelaySeconds parameters to avoid throttling.
 - Devices without primary users or where the user has no department are skipped
 - The script counts and reports cases where department names don't exist as device categories
 - For devices that already have the correct category assigned, no changes are made